vermasrijan/srijan-gsoc-2020/README.md

 │   ├── integration         # End-to-end, integration tests (alternatively `e2e`)
 │   └── unit                # Unit tests
 └── ...

+3. Specifications of the dataset -
+- A toy dataset (MNIST images) has been splitted equally amongst `5 Clients`.
+- Total Images = 42,000
+- Total Labels = 10 (from `0` to `9`)
+- Train : Test = 9 : 1
+- Total images amongst each `Client` = 7,560.
+- Data has been preprocessed and is being stored in `./clients/c*/l1/` directory.

 ### Option 1: Client Side: